synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 #### Orphan processes:

-When running the cluster with integration tests, we cannot kill the cluster process at the end – since killing a process does not kill other processes started by it.
-In addition, we cannot send a `Interrupt` signal as golang does not implement interrupting a Windows process (see [issue](https://github.com/golang/go/issues/6720)).
-Fortunately, the GitHub Actions runner cleans up orphan processes by default, but this is something that should be addressed.
+When running the cluster with integration tests, we cannot interrupt the cluster process as golang does not implement interrupting a Windows process (see [issue](https://github.com/golang/go/issues/6720)).
+Currently, we send a KILL signal to the server process to forcibly stop it.
+This is less ideal than a graceful shutdown.
+In any case, even though the GitHub Actions runner cleans up orphan processes by default, but this is something that should be addressed.